An epic three days of running from the Welsh-English border to the sea

 Day 5 (Monday): Departure

 Time to pack and bid farewell to the coast.
-Please check out by 10.30 for transfer back to Newtown and onward travel.
+Please check out by 10.30 for transfer (by train, tickets included) back to Newtown and onward travel.

 What's Included »